 - Universal Basic Income – Deliver a basic income to all (Circles)

-Blockchain is the technology behind all cryptocurrencies such as ethereum and bitcoin, but the financial industry is only one applications.
+Blockchain is the technology behind all cryptocurrencies such as ethereum, bitcoin, ripple, tron, qtum, neo, litecoin, bitcoin cash and many more, but the financial industry is only one of the applications.
 The change these applications across many different industries will bring to our day-to-day life will be enormous.
 Many people compare it with the change that the internet brought to technology in the 90s.

 As additional blockchain applications become more and more mainstream, they will transform all areas of modern life.
 It may take time before this happens, but when it does it we will be able to welcome a world of secure, anonymous, and decentralized transactions.